 TC Media Books holds the rights to close to 12,000 educational book titles in its catalogue, which are used in the majority of French-language educational institutions in Québec and in the rest of Canada.
-We also publish around 950 book titles destined to Canadian consumers, consisting of supplemental educational materials (Les Éditions Caractère), general interest books (Les Éditions Transcontinental) and specialized medical books (Edisem).
+We also hold the rights to around 950 book titles destined to Canadian consumers, consisting of supplemental educational materials (Les Éditions Caractère), general interest books (Les Éditions Transcontinental) and specialized medical books (Edisem).
+Also, we have the distribution rights in Canada to around 70,000 titles of third-party publishers, mainly French, and we operate our distribution through Somabec Ltd., a company acquired in 2018.